 Raising Chicks using a Hen

-If a broody hen was used to incubate the fertile eggs, then she is the best option when it comes to raising them.
+If a broody hen was used to hatch the chicks, then she should also be used to raise them.
 Once the chicks hatch, the hen’s mothering instincts will kick in.
-Beware that if you plan to use a hen to raise day old chicks that you have purchased, in many cases the hen will not accept the chicks as her own.
-Becuase of this, day old chicks should be raised using a brooder.
+Beware that if you plan to use a hen to raise day-old chicks that you have purchased, in many cases the hen will not accept the chicks as her own.
+Because of this, day-old chicks should be raised using a brooder.

 Food and Water

 The chicks will need a supply of both food and water available to them at all times.
-Chicks will easily drown in the smallest amount of water, so it is recommended that clean pebbles or marbles are placed in their water supply to stop them from falling in and drowning.
+Chicks will easily drown in the smallest amount of water, placing clean pebbles or marbles in their water supply to stop them from falling in and drowning is recommended.
 Like their parents, chicks need their water supply changed daily.
 The chicks will put on weight at a rapid rate during their first few months.
-A high protein diet will help give the chicks a great start.
+A high-protein diet will help give the chicks a great start.
 Good quality chick crumble has an increased percentage of protein and is recommended for chicks aged up to 8 weeks old.
 Once the chicks reach around two months of age, they can be fed the same balanced diet as the rest of the flock.